JessePlym/Music_Recommender_App/README.md

 ## 🎯 Prerequisites

 - [Spotify Account](https://open.spotify.com/) to create a Spotify account.
+- For full experience, Spotify Premium is recommended.
 - If you want to try out the music-recommender-app, please send me your email that is used in your Spotify Account.
 This is required for now, otherwise the app won't let you authorize.

 ## Screenshots